ttoino/feup-c/README.md

 ### Syntax and semantics

-Support for more Java syntax, including for loops, switch statements, and all java operators.
+- Support for more Java syntax, including for loops, switch statements, and all java operators.

 ### Ollir

-Ollir generation for all additional supported syntax, excluding the modulo operator, as it is not supported by ollir.
+- Ollir generation for all additional supported syntax, excluding the modulo operator, as it is not supported by ollir.

 ### Optimizations

-Some dead code removal, like removal of code after returns, breaks and continues, and in unvisited branches in if statements.
+- Some dead code removal, like removal of code after returns, breaks and continues, and in unvisited branches in if statements.
+- Removal of redundant JVM instructions (*stores* after *loads* of the same register, removal of redundant *goto*s).